useEffect

 non-blocking

 The effect never delays the component being painted on-screen: neither the first paint nor the subsequent ones.
-Instead, effects start running after paints.
-This pattern aims to prioritize time-to-paint.
+Instead, effects run after the first paint and, if eligible, run after subsequent re-renders.
+This pattern aims to prioritize time-to-paint and time-to-render.

-If the effect fetches data that is to be displayed on-screen, we have to deal with a first paint which won't have the data.
-We may either use a default value, or hide the value altogether by displaying a loader, a skeleton or nothing instead.
+If the effect fetches data to be displayed on-screen, we have to deal with a first paint which doesn't have such data.
+We either use a default value, or hide the UI altogether and display a loader, a skeleton or nothing.

 one or multiple runs

 An effect runs at least once, after the first paint.
 The subsequent runs are conditionals.
-We may ask for the effect to run again:
+We can ask for the effect to run:

 clean-up on unmount

-The component may unmount at any time.
-We may perform clean-up in certain conditions:
+The component can unmount at any time.
+We perform clean-up in certain conditions:

 - we have set-up a subscription and we want to cancel it.